 Small-Cap Investing – “Finding a Diamond in the Rough”

 Have you ever stopped by that small-town flea market and found that perfect tiny knickknack you’ve always been looking for?
 That’s a little like small-cap investing.
 The goal of small-cap investing is to find a smaller company with a great idea that isn’t yet widely known by the rest of the market.
 Lesser-known companies have a higher chance of being misunderstood by the market.
 This often leads to their stock being priced at a discount.
-Small-cap companies also haven’t had institutional investors around to inflate their stock prices up.
+Small-cap companies also have fewer institutional investors around to inflate their stock prices up.
 Small-cap investors typically look for companies with a valuation between $200 million and $2 billion.

 How EquityBee can Help